“I’m so glad you didn’t agree to a dog,” said Lupita as she kissed Ryan on the cheek. “With everything coming up for us, there’s just no way.”

 “I’m always fine with it being just girls,” said Maggie with a laugh.

-As they planned, Aspen excused herself to use the restroom while Lupita and Maggie talked.
+As they planned, Juniper excused herself to use the restroom while Lupita and Maggie talked.

 “I really am very pleased to meet you,” said Lupita.
-“Aspen has told us so much about you, but I felt like I already knew you.”
+“Juniper has told us so much about you, but I felt like I already knew you.”